grummerd/monero-setup/README.md

 # monero-setup
 Here is how to setup Monero, both client and server.
 For local network use and for using the wallet via an external network.

-The hole point is to be mobile.
+The whole point is to be mobile.
 For that we need rpc working

 Monerod server
 ------------------